nilsmango/project7III/content/tap/manual/_index.md

   - Adjust the encoder value by moving your finger up or down.
   - Fine-tune the value by moving your finger left or right.
 - Double-tap an encoder to reset to 0 (or center for Panning); triple-tap to reset to center (63).
+- Encoders with active automation have a small circle in the top left corner, in the color of the track.
+If the circle is gray, it means the automation is not active.

 #### 3.3.4 MIDI Grid
 The MIDI grid is for playing notes (huge surprise!).